 "collegial."
-One way to gain such exposure in other departments and by other professors is to leadership encouraged Plaintiff numerous times to meet Moralez outside of the classroom to discuss future courses and programs.
+One way to gain such exposure in other departments and by other professors is to leadership encouraged Ms. Doe numerous times to meet Moralez outside of the classroom to discuss future courses and programs.

-Such opportunities to participate in the "community" and interact with other faculty 65.
+65. Such opportunities to participate in the "community" and interact with other faculty

-By way of example only, prior to April 12, 2022, the Sociology department's 66.
+66. By way of example only, prior to April 12, 2022, the Sociology department's course, Ms. Doe responded that she would be happy to be a "buddy" to one of the 11 new faculty members:

-67. In fact, Plaintiff was encouraged, in 2020 as a second-year faculty member to be a course, Plaintiff responded that she would be happy to be a "buddy" to one of the 11 new faculty members:
+67. In fact, Ms. Doe was encouraged, in 2020 as a second-year faculty member to be a